Embed Studio (/docs/studio/integrations/embedding)

 Here's an overview of the key concepts in your frontend:

-Your backend needs to expose a /studio endpoint, that's where the frontend sends its requests.
-The implementation of this endpoint uses the createAccelerateHttpClient function that can be imported from the @prisma/studio-core.
+Your backend needs to expose a `/studio` endpoint where the frontend sends its requests.
+The implementation varies depending on your database type.
+Choose the appropriate section below:

 import { Hono } from "hono";